 As a decision-making tool, Decision Jam enables team members to easily share their thoughts and ideas easily — and anonymously.
 Simply start a jam by creating a decision link and share it with the team.

 Decision Jam also gives the remote team the ability to join or lead jams, too!
-Thus improving the overall productivity and quality of your collaboration.
+This improves the overall productivity and quality of your collaboration.

 One of the most important aspects of the Decision Jam app is its anonymous feature.
 Its users are coated in anonymity when it comes to pitching their ideas and voting for the options pitched by the rest of the team.
 This way, the team is enabled to share their honest input.